vyapp/vy/BOOK.md

 ### Select a word

-It is possible to select a word when the cursor is on by pressing
+It is possible to select a word when the cursor is on by pressing:

     <Key-bracketleft>